IVera96/ML_ImmoEliza/README.md

 - Fit patience: 10 for early stopping
 - Batch_size: 16

-- Using SDV for all features:
+a.
+Using SDV for all features:
 MAE:  62448.73
-- Without SDV for all features:
+b.
+Without SDV for all features:
 MAE: 83571.69
-- Without SDV 5 features:
+c.
+Without SDV 5 features:
 MAE:  72840.60
-- Using SDV 5 features:
+d.
+Using SDV 5 features:
 MAE:  73393.24

 2. DNN with Bayesian Optimization: